vijender-singh/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ## 10. EnTAP - Functional Annotation for DE Genes

-Once the differentially expressed genes have been identified, we need to annotate the genes to identify the function.
+Once the differentially expressed genes have been identified using the Gfold example, we need to annotate the genes to identify the function.
 We will take the top 10 upregulated genes from the gfold output and will do a quick annotation.
 In order to run the [**EnTAP**](https://entap.readthedocs.io/en/v0.9.0-beta/index.html) program, we need to provide a peptide sequence of the genes which we want to do the functional annotation.

 Using the python program called [ExtractSequence.py](/EnTAP/ExtractSequence.py) we will be extracting the top upregulated genes according to the Gfold output file (K32_vs_K23.diff).